sgp2021/sgp2021.github.io/content/submit.md

 ### Reviewing process

-Submitted papers undergo a two-stage review process, involving double-blind assessment by carefully selected reviewers from the [technical papers committee](/organization/#technical-papers-committee).
+Submitted papers undergo a two-stage review process, involving dual-anonymous assessment by carefully selected reviewers from the [technical papers committee](/organization/#technical-papers-committee).
 Articles are conditionally accepted after the first round.
 Final acceptance is determined in the second round, based on the revised version of the article.

 ### Anonymity and Preprints